Merry-Go-Round

 By this stage in his career Marsh was routinely eliminating the ground from his compositions, and heightening their impact by directly confronting the viewer with the action at eye level.
 The merry-go-round motif became a favorite for Marsh, and he returned to it a number of times in the late ’30′s and early ’40′s, both in etching and painting.

-Merry-Go-Round was one of the plates selected by the Whitney Museum for re-printing in a Whitney-stamped edition of 100 long after Marsh’s death, as part of a fund-raising effort; these re-strikes completely fail to capture the vitality and richness of the lifetime impressions.
+Merry-Go-Round was one of the plates selected by the Whitney Museum for re-printing in a Whitney-stamped edition of 100 long after Marsh’s death, as part of a fund-raising effort; these lifeless re-strikes fail to capture the vitality and richness of the lifetime impressions.